swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > We have already met the `head` command, which prints lines from the start of a file.
 > `tail` is similar, but prints lines from the end of a file instead.
 >
-> Consider the file `shell-lesson-data/exercise-data/animal-counts/animals.csv`.
+> Consider the file `sorted-lengths.txt`.
 > After these commands, select the answer that
-> corresponds to the file `animals-subset.csv`:
+> corresponds to the file `sorted-lengths-subset.txt`:
 >
 > ~~~
-> $ head -n 3 animals.csv > animals-subset.csv
+> $ head -n 3 sorted-lengths.txt > sorted-lengths-subset.txt
-> $ tail -n 2 animals.csv >> animals-subset.csv
+> $ tail -n 2 sorted-lengths.txt >> sorted-lengths-subset.txt
 > ~~~
 > {: .language-bash}
 >
-> 1. The first three lines of `animals.csv`
+> 1. The first three lines of `sorted-lengths.txt`
-> 2. The last two lines of `animals.csv`
+> 2. The last two lines of `sorted-lengths.txt`
-> 3. The first three lines and the last two lines of `animals.csv`
+> 3. The first three lines and the last two lines of `sorted-lengths.txt`
-> 4. The second and third lines of `animals.csv`
+> 4. The second and third lines of `sorted-lengths.txt`
 >
 > > ## Solution
 > > Option 3 is correct.
 > > For option 1 to be correct we would only run the `head` command.
 > > For option 2 to be correct we would only run the `tail` command.
 > > For option 4 to be correct we would have to pipe the output of `head` into `tail -n 2`
-> >  by doing `head -n 3 animals.csv | tail -n 2 > animals-subset.csv`
+> >  by doing `head -n 3 sorted-lengths.txt | tail -n 2 > sorted-lengths-subset.txt`
 > {: .solution}
 {: .challenge}

 ## Passing output to another command
-In our example of finding the file with the fewest lines, we are using two intermediate files `lengths.txt` and `sorted-lengths.txt` to store output.
+In our example of finding a file with the fewest lines, we are using two intermediate files `lengths.txt` and `sorted-lengths.txt` to store output.
 This is a confusing way to work because even once you understand what `wc`, `sort`, and `head` do,